yammer/circuitbox/README.md

 ## CHANGELOG
 ### version next

+### v1.0.1
+- Fix Rails integration, as version 1.0.0 removed the rails tasks integration, but missed removing the related railtie.

 ### v1.0.0
 - support for cross process circuitbreakers by swapping the circuitbreaker store for a `Moneta` supported key value store.